retroflex/MMM-TextPerWeek/README.md

 	git clone https://github.com/retroflex/MMM-TextPerWeek
 ```

 2. Add the module to the ../MagicMirror/config/config.js.

-Example showing a letter each week:
+Example showing a letter each week, starting at week 7:
 ```
 {
   module: 'MMM-TextPerWeek',